 Talgat Nigmatulin – Soviet Bruce Lee

-Talgat was born on March 5, 1949, Kirghiz SSR into the Uzbek-Tatar family.
+The boy was born on March 5, 1949, Kirghiz SSR into the Uzbek-Tatar family.
 His childhood was hard.
-His father was a miner and tragically died when the boy was only two years old.
+The father was a miner and tragically died when the boy was only two years old.
 Talgat started to earn money as a teenager, working in different places: in a sugar factory, in a shoe shop.
-His mother was a school principal, but, despite this, the family was very poor.
+His mother was a school director, but, despite this, the family was very poor.
 It was difficult for his mother to bring up two sons, so Talgat was sent to an orphanage.

 His dream was to become a filmmaker.
 He decided to enter the Gerasimov Institute of Cinematography (VGIK).
 After high school, Talgat went to Moscow to enter the institute.
 But his first attempt failed.
 Talgat did not want to leave Moscow and entered the School of Circus and Variety Arts.